What Is A Trading Company?

 Diversified Product Portfolio:

 Trading companies often offer a wide range of products and categories.
-This variety allows businesses to source different products from a single entity, saving time and reducing complexities.
+This variety enables businesses to source a range of products from a single entity, saving time and reducing complexity.

 Market Knowledge: